Volst/graphql-authentication/README.md

 };
 ```

-Get only the current user ID in a resolver (without request to Prisma):
+Get only the current user ID in a resolver (without request to your data layer):

 ```js
 import { getUserId } from 'graphql-user';